Nine ways to help you start writing climate fiction today

 Climate change is the new normal.
-Frequent torrential rains, extended heat waves, and Category 5 hurricanes affect readers more and more often, and writers need to reflect these experiences in their short stories and novels.
+Frequent torrential rains, extended heat waves, and Category 5 hurricanes affect readers more and more often, and writers need to reflect these experiences in their short stories and novels, dubbed by some as climate fiction.
 How do you incorporate long-term, usually invisible trends in your romances, adventures, mysteries, and other genre fiction, as well as literary fiction?
-Here’s a few resources that may help.
+Here’s a few resources that may help you start writing climate fiction today.
+And artificial intelligence might give you a boost.

 Websites

 Eco-Fiction – Only a few websites have taken on the challenge of cataloging the growing list of titles focused on climate change and its impact.
-Mary Woodbury‘s Eco-Fiction, (https://eco-fiction.com/) is ambitious and comprehensive.
-Check out her series Spotlight on Climate Change Authors.
+Mary Woodbury‘s Eco-Fiction, (https://dragonfly.eco/) is ambitious and comprehensive.

 The Imagination and Climate Futures Initiative – Arizona State University has created an academic and literary initiative that brings together leading writers and readers to discuss the portrayal of climate change in fiction and non-fiction.
 Speakers have included Margaret Atwood, Kim Stanley Robinson, and Paolo Bacigalupi.
 The Imagination and Climate Futures Initiative (https://climateimagination.asu.edu/) also sponsors an annual climate fiction contest.